Jet Set Radio Future: Reception

-Jet Set Radio Future received "generally favorable" reviews, scoring 86% and 88/100, according to GameRankings and Metacritic.
+Jet Set Radio Future received critical acclaim upon release, receiving "generally favorable" reviews, scoring 86% and 88/100, according to GameRankings and Metacritic.
 In Japan, Famitsu gave it a score of 32 out of 40.

 The game was awarded "Outstanding Original Sports Game" and was nominated for "Outstanding Animation in a Game Engine", "Outstanding Art Direction in a Game Engine", and "Outstanding Original Musical Score" by the National Academy of Video Game Trade Reviewers.
-IGN called it "one of the coolest titles around" but said that it also fails to reach classic status because it was "not enough of a challenge".
+IGN awarded it "Editor's Choice", called it "one of the coolest titles around" but said that it also fails to reach classic status because it was "not enough of a challenge".
 GameSpot described it as "one of the better Xbox games to date" and disagreed with IGN, claiming the game "offered a serious challenge".
 The publication named it the second-best video game of February 2002, and it won the annual "Best Platformer", "Best Music" and "Best Graphics (Artistic)" awards among Xbox games.
 It received a nomination for the Xbox "Game of the Year" prize, but lost to MechAssault.
 Despite positive reviews, this was not followed by high sales.
-It was nominated for GameSpots "Best Game No One Played on Xbox" award, and landed the title of the most unfairly ignored game in the OXM UK Awards the year of its release.
+It was nominated for GameSpots "Best Game No One Played on Xbox" award, and named the most unfairly ignored game in the OXM UK Awards the year of its release.
 During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Jet Set Radio Future for "Console Action/Adventure Game of the Year".